tursilion/SuperSalesAcer/readme.md

 If you don't like these keys, write me and complain. :)

----
+---\
-Known Bugs
+Known Bugs\
 ---

--Sometimes pops up on top of platforms you didn't think you could jump up to -That's not a bug, that's a feature!! :)
+- Sometimes pops up on top of platforms you didn't think you could jump up to -- That's not a bug, that's a feature!! :)

--Graphics sometimes garble when two moving objects overlap (or come close) -Yeah.
+- Graphics sometimes garble when two moving objects overlap (or come close) -- Yeah.
 That sucks.

 ---